gpitfield/ghist/README.md

 # ghist
 Ghist implements a streaming histogram in Go, loosely along the lines of http://jmlr.org/papers/volume11/ben-haim10a/ben-haim10a.pdf.

+It's spelled *ghist* because it's a Go Histogram, and it's pronounced *gist*, because that's what a streaming histogram provides.

 To use ghist, instantiate a new histogram with ghist.New(binCount), where binCount is the number of bins you want in the histogram.

 As values stream in, add them to the histogram with AddValue(value float64).